terryjbates/Football_Manager_YouTube_API_Analysis/README.md

       | DoctorBenjy FM |        113000 |        30.0372 |
       | Arthur Ray     |         96800 |        27.5235 |
       | Seals 311      |         97600 |        17.1892 |
-      - The fastest growing channels are dominated by content creators that overlap with **FIFA/FC24** content creators and variety streamers with a large gaming catalogs.
+      - The fastest-growing channels are dominated by creators who overlap with **FIFA/FC24** content and variety streamers with extensive gaming catalogs.
 Using different content niches may expand a content creator's audience, growing their channels and attracting subscribers with  diverse appetites.
     - **Most Efficient Videos**
       - We define "efficiency" as videos gaining the highest engagement metric per 1000 _views_ .
       - **LikeRatio**